Illness or Exposure Protocols

 For all undergraduate and graduate students:

-If a student tests positive for COVID-19, including those living off-campus, the student must self-isolate for a minimum of 10 days.
+If a student tests positive for COVID-19, including those living off-campus, the student must self-isolate for a minimum of 5 days.
 Refer to our isolation and quarantining protocol for what to expect if you live on or off campus.
 Remember that if you receive a positive test result from testing conducted outside of the HWC, you must report your result by uploading it to the Patient Portal.
 This applies if you live on or off campus.
+The HWC will then be able to provide the documentation a professor might require for your missing class.

 For faculty and staff: